 - Once we engage with you on a project, there will likley be several go-rounds between you and our editors before we are ready to publish your content.
 Some of this back and forth will involve questions we have--for example, when we need clarification on a certain point or when we think more information is necessary.
 In some cases we will let you know that we consider some or all of the content promotional, and will suggest and/or request changes.
 Please keep in mind that our editorial process is designed to provide our readers with the best possible experience, and that what makes us look good to our readers makes you look good too!

 - Sometimes, we have to reject contributions.
-This happens on a fairly regular basis, mostly due to violation of these guidelines, irrelevance, or lack of technical depth.
+This happens on a fairly regular basis, mostly due to violation of these guidelines, irrelevance, lack of technical depth, or writing that requires to much attention from our editors just to make it legible.
 We look for uniqueness (relative to other content we've already published), authority and technical depth.
+If English is not the first language of the author, we strongly recommend that you have the submission reviewed and edited for legibility by someone who is fluent in English.
 If the contribution lacks these attributes and appears beyond repair--or if it is irrecoverably laced with hyperbole (yes, it happens all the time)--a raincheck may be in order.
-If a contribution violates these guidelines -- for example, if the content is delivered to us in the wrong format or if it appears to promote the agenda of the author's employer in some way -- the only response you will likely get is one that says your content was rejected on the basis of guideline violation without further explanation.
+If a contribution violates these guidelines -- for example, if the content is delivered to us in the wrong format or if it appears to promote the agenda of the author's employer in some way -- the only response you will likely get is one that says your content was rejected on the basis of a guideline violation without further explanation.

 - We do not offer reporting such as session counts, unique visitors, or pageviews on contributed content.